Looks like you’re on our UK site! Would you like to switch US site?

 Figure 2: T2 FSE TRA iNAV proximal suspensory

-iNav has been designed specifically to further enhance what Standing Equine MRI can already see.
-What’s more, iNav is available to all of our Standing Equine MRI customers and – at no extra charge
+iNAV has been designed specifically to further enhance what Standing Equine MRI can already see.
+What’s more, iNAV is available to all of our Standing Equine MRI customers and – at no extra charge

 Denoising and Faster Scan Times